 A number of facts at a glance:

 Anyone can be a guarantor.
-We prefer: father, mother, brother or sister;
+We prefer a family member;

 One remains guarantor as long as there are financial obligations from the tenancy agreement;